BalkrishanSingh/Muckrack-Scrape/README.md

 # Muckrack-Scrape
-The aim of this project is to scrape all the names of Journalist  and their media outlets on https://www.muckrack.com
+<h4>The aim of this project is to scrape all the names of Journalists  and their media outlets on https://www.muckrack.com</h4>